pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zones_G3.1.1c_40_EFLHs.md

 - **B_RMR**: To determine which (if any) baseline HVAC system type 3 or 4 has been used for spaces (zones???) that differ by more than 40 equivalent full load hrs/week from other spaces (zones???) served by the system.

 **Returns:**
-- **applicable_zones_G3.1.1c_40_EFLHs_dict_b**: A dictionary that saves all zones that have baseline HVAC system type 3 or 4 has been used for spaces (zones???) that differ by more than 40 equivalent full load hrs/week from other spaces (zones???) served by the system and the hvac system id.
+- **applicable_zones_G3.1.1c_40_EFLHs_dict_b**: A dictionary that saves all zones that have baseline HVAC system type 3 or 4 modeled in the baseline because the zone differs by more than 40 equivalent full load hrs/week from other spaces (zones???) served by the predominant HVAC system.
+The associated hvac id is saved as the value associated with the zone id key.

 **Function Call:**